Skip to content

 DBeaver Setup

-1. Download the Arrow Flight SQL JDBC driver JAR and install in Driver Manager:
+1. Download the Arrow Flight SQL JDBC driver JAR (19.0.0 or newer) and install in Driver Manager:

 Apache Arrow Flight SQL JSDB Driver